capstonegroup17/vehicle_detector/README.md

 **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.  - see the [LICENSE](LICENSE) file for details.